 Rather than printing directly from Excel to a printer, we suggest creating a PDF.
 There are many free PDF print drivers.
 To print the entire questionnaire, including the Translations worksheet, go to File > Print, and under the Settings section, choose “Print Entire Workbook,” and then click on “Print.”

-To print just the questionnaire, select all worksheets except Translations and Reference Dates.
+To print just the questionnaire, select all worksheets except Translations.
 Selected worksheets (tabs) will be a lighter color (Figure A1).

 Figure A1: Selecting Worksheet Tabs for Printing